tdlazoen/modern_era_philosophy/process.md

 *The text cleaning process can be found in [text_processing.py](text_processing.py)*

 # Latent Dirichlet Allocation
 In order to analyze change in philosophical thought over time, it was first important to identify topics being discussed within the documents.
-The two topic modeling algorithms I found myself chossing between were Non-negative Matrix Factorization (NMF) and Latent Dirichlet Allocation (LDA).
+The two topic modeling algorithms I found myself choosing between were Non-negative Matrix Factorization (NMF) and Latent Dirichlet Allocation (LDA).
+I decided on LDA, since it's use of a Dirichlet prior allows for increased variation of the topic and word distributions for the corpus.
+Furthermore, [this paper by Stevens, Keith et. al.](http://aclweb.org/anthology/D/D12/D12-1087.pdf) shows LDA often outperforming NMF in both consistency and topic coherence.

-***This README is still a work in progress***
+I implemented LDA with three different numbers of topics - 150, 50, and 25.

+### 150 Topics

+### 50 Topics

+### Final Model - 25 Topics

+# Web Application

+### Databases with SQLAlchemy

+### Front End

+### Back End

+### Deployment

+# Insights & Results
+***For a summary of this interesting findings from this project, see [README.md](README.md)***